dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 {{< imgproc apache_apisix_explanation.png  Resize "1200x" />}}

 The APISIX Kubernetes Ingress is divided into two parts.
 The first is the APISIX Ingress Controller, which serves as the control plane for configuration management and distribution.
-The second is the APISIX Proxy Pod, which is responsible for carrying business traffic and is implemented as a Kubernetes CRD (Custom Resource Definitions).
+The second is the APISIX Proxy Pod, which is responsible for carrying business traffic and is implemented as a Kubernetes CRD (Custom Resource Definition).
 Apache APISIX Ingress supports not only custom resources but also native Kubernetes Ingress resources.

 ### Why integrate Dapr and Apache APISIX Ingress Controller